ZC">

 One person.
 Six months of specification.
 Six weeks of ZipCoding.
 This is what precise direction produces.

-lines of production Rust
+lines of production-grade Rust

 passing tests